KoslickiLab/prokrustean/README.md

 ```

 #### Make an access to sequences for prokrustean graph
+Prokrustean graph is a location-based model that does not directly store sequences.
+Instead, it refers to the locations of substring similarity information of a given sequence set.
 Application 3&4 requires the string sequences.
 Below code simply recover sequences from the given bwt.
-Since ebwt lacks any standard,  [as discussed in this paper](https://arxiv.org/abs/2202.13235), sequence indices in ebwts may or may not match with the order of original sequences, so the best clear way to secure the correctness is to recover the sequences from ebwt.
+Since ebwt lacks any standard,  [as discussed in this paper](https://arxiv.org/abs/2202.13235), sequence indices in ebwts may or may not match with the order of original sequences, so the clearest way to secure the correctness is to recover the sequences from ebwt.
 ```
 # generates ./SRR20044276.bwt.prokrustean.sequences
 ./prokrustean_access -i ./SRR20044276.bwt